 Let's take an example for you to understand the infrastructure as mail practice.
 Imagine you are a member of the back-end team in charge of developing the Web API on the project.
-You are developing a new route that requires a specific configuration setting (or environment variable) that need to be set on the platform that hosts your application (whether it is a virtual machine, an app service or a docker container).
-As the developer of this new route, you are the most relevant person to set this new setting as you exactly know what is its purpose; however it is not in your scope so you will have to contact the infrastructure team to do it.
-Therefore, you will send an email to the infrastructure team explaining what need to be set in order for them to do it instead of you, and that's infrastructure as mail !📧
+You are developing a new route that requires a specific configuration setting (or environment variable) that needs to be set on the platform that hosts your application (whether it is a virtual machine, an app service, or a docker container).
+As the developer of this new route, you are the most relevant person to set this new setting as you exactly know what is its purpose; however, it is not in your scope so you will have to contact the infrastructure team to do it.
+Therefore, you will send an email to the infrastructure team explaining what needs to be set so that they do it instead of you, and that's infrastructure as mail !📧

 Go big or go home

-If someone in you organization starts talking about continuous deployment, stop him right away.
-How your company should work is by doing waterfall projects with a big specification phase, a huge development phase, a long Quality Assurance phase and the time necessary to deploy all that.
+If someone in your organization starts talking about continuous deployment, stop him right away.
+How your company should work is by doing waterfall projects with a big specification phase, a huge development phase, a long Quality Assurance phase, and the time necessary to deploy all that.
 Each major release of your software should follow this cycle to produce new big versions every 3 to 4 years for example.
-And if some bugs are discovered between these major release, fix them but do not make the mistake to deploy the bug fixes right away.
-Doing a patch release just for a few bugs would be ridiculous and you would risk to make the customer accustomed to having problems corrected quickly.
-No, make the fix, let it in a drawer and wait 6 months that there is enough other corrections to deploy to make another release.
-This if often called a "maintenance release" as it contains only bug fixes.
-I like to call such a release a cold fix, it is like an hot fix in production but you have waited so much time that you cannot really cold it 'hot' 🥶.
+And if some bugs are discovered between these major releases, fix them but do not make the mistake to deploy the bug fixes right away.
+Doing a patch release just for a few bugs would be ridiculous and you would risk making the customer accustomed to having problems corrected quickly.
+No, make the fix, let it in a drawer and wait 6 months that there are enough other corrections to deploy to make another release.
+This is often called a "maintenance release" as it contains only bug fixes.
+I like to call such a release a cold fix, it is like a hotfix in production but you have waited so much time that you cannot call it 'hot' 🥶.
 If you want to please people that want to do continuous deployment, tell them you are doing a new thing called "slow continuous deployment".
 "Go big or go home" is probably the practice that has always been followed in your company, so there is no reason to change: it is not because many other companies like Google or Microsoft have changed their way of working to release their products more often that you should do the same.
-Yes your competitors might out-innovate you by deploying new features faster than you do, but that is better that burden yourself with trying to transform the organization of your company.
+Yes, your competitors might out-innovate you by deploying new features faster than you do, but that is better than burdening yourself with trying to transform the organization of your company.

 Divide and rule among your company

 Supporters of DevOps often talk about changing the organization of a company to work with vertical teams instead of horizontal teams.
-The aim is to have self-organizing end-to-end teams that are cross functional (with people that have different expertise and are not just back-end people, data people, IT operations people or UX people together) and that do not depend directly on other teams to do their work.
-This is a big mistake, because if you have self-organizing teams in your company you loose some power and control over everyone.
+The aim is to have self-organizing end-to-end teams that are cross-functional (with people that have different expertise and are not just back-end people, data people, IT operations people, or UX people together) and that do not depend directly on other teams to do their work.
+This is a big mistake because if you have self-organizing teams in your company you lose some power and control over everyone.
 It is better to stay with the traditional horizontal teams, which is something that does not require any culture-shift nor transformation of the way your company is structured.

 If you have watched Game of Thrones, the practice "divide and rule among your company" is something you will find nice.
-Imagine each horizontal team or each department of your company as an House in Game of Thrones looking for more power that is more budget and responsibility.
-Even if everyone is supposed to share a common goal, in fact each team has its own objectives, its own processes and methodology and uses its own tools.
+Imagine each horizontal team or each department of your company as a House in Game of Thrones looking for more power that is more budget and responsibility.
+Even if everyone is supposed to share a common goal, each team has its own objectives, its processes, its methodology, and uses its own tools.
 Without saying that teams are working against each other, teams are for sure not working together.
-When an issue occurs, the goal for a team is not to contribute to solve it as quickly as possible but it is to make sure it can not be held responsible for the issue.
-With this practice there is a toxic culture that encourages teams to blame each other: front-end team blames the back-end team, back-end team blames the QA team, QA team blames the architecture team, and everyone blames the infrastructure team...
+When an issue occurs, the goal for a team is not to contribute to solving it as quickly as possible but it is to make sure it can not be held responsible for the issue.
+With this practice, there is a toxic culture that encourages teams to blame each other: front-end team blames the back-end team, back-end team blames the QA team, QA team blames the architecture team, and everyone blames the infrastructure team...
 In this context, as a product/program/department manager supervising multiple horizontal teams, it is quite easy for you to maintain your power and control everything because teams are too busy fighting each other to contest the management decisions.
 Besides, because of dependency between teams, everyone is waiting for everyone, so projects fall behind schedule.
-And when a project fall behind schedule, the common understanding is that the project need more people, thus more people are hired to work on your projects, of course it solves nothing (quite the contrary in fact) but more people means more budget so more responsibility for you.
+And when a project falls behind schedule, the common understanding is that the project needs more people, thus more people are hired to work on your projects, of course, it solves nothing (quite the contrary in fact) but having more people means more budget so more responsibility for you.
 It is easier to play an influential role in your company when you supervise 6 teams of 10 people each than when you only have 2 teams of 4 people to manage.

 Having a dedicated DevOps person who does all the DevOpsing is like having a dedicated collaboration person who does all the collaborating.— Timo Mihaljov (@noidi) April 14, 2017

 Do not worry, despite all I said I am a big fan of DevOps principles 💖.
-I think DevOps can really help delivering more value to the end users of the applications we are developing.
+I think DevOps can help to deliver more value to the end-users of the applications we are developing.
 Yet, DevOps practices are not an easy thing to apply as it often implies transforming the way the company is organized.
 Because DevOps is challenging, people prefer to keep the bad practices they gradually adopted over the years, practices like the ones I described in this article.

-Indeed despite our best efforts we all make bad choices but instead of considering that it is too late to change things, we should learn from our mistakes, try to make things better and keep improving over time.
-In fact adopting DevOps practices is a journey that never really ends: there is always something to improve.
+Indeed despite our best efforts, we all make bad choices but instead of considering that it is too late to change things, we should learn from our mistakes, try to make things better, and keep improving over time.
+Adopting DevOps practices is a journey that never really ends: there is always something to improve.

-If you are interested in DevOps, I highly recommend to read
+If you are interested in DevOps, I highly recommend reading

 The Phoenix Project and